Telespielstube/benchmarker/README.md

 Adaptive Moment Estimation (Adam) and Layer-wise Adaptive Moments optimizer for Batch training (LAMB).
 The cross-entropy loss function was used to classify the data.
-The results of the training and validitaion runs are plotted in diagrams according to loss values and validation accuracy.
+The results of the training and validitaion runs are plotted in diagrams according to loss values and validation accuracy and persistently saved to disk as a common csv file.